I Believe This About Acting

 gone by and she is older, bitter, and angry.
 I found myself some nights

-simply feeling I was not the same person in Act IV that I had been at the
+simply feeling I was not the same person in Act IV that I had been at

 beginning of the play.
-How could I make such a swift change in such a short
+How could I make such a swift change in such a

 time?
 I seemed like two different people.
-But there were performances when
+But there were performances

-I felt I was the same person, even though I was changed, and this was really
+I felt I was the same person, even though I was changed, and this was

 exciting.
 Sameness and Difference had merged.